Skip to Content

 Banana Carrot Muffins

-Are you tired of the same old breakfast and snack options?
-Try these one-bowl banana carrot muffins.
-They are packed with fiber and nutrients to keep you full and energized.
-Plus – the muffins are easy to make, and you can store them in the freezer for a quick grab-and-go breakfast.
+Are you tired of the same breakfast and snack options?
+Try one-bowl banana carrot muffins packed with fiber and nutrients to keep you full and energized throughout the day.
+The muffins are an easy to make, grab-and-go treat, perfect for meal prep.

-• Carrots: Grate the carrots finely to ensure they cook evenly and blend well into the batter.
+• Carrots: Finely grate the carrots to ensure they cook evenly and incorporate them into the batter.

 • Vanilla Extract: Vanilla extract adds more flavor.

-• Flour: All-purpose flour is a staple in most pantries; you can also use whole wheat or gluten-free flour to meet your dietary needs.
+• Flour: All-purpose flour is a staple in most pantries, but use whole wheat or gluten-free flour to meet your dietary needs, though I haven’t tested the muffin recipe with those variations.

-• Rolled Oats: Oats add fiber, texture, and a slightly nutty flavor.
+• Oats: Rolled oats add texture and a slightly nutty flavor.

-• Baking Powder: Add baking powder to the carrot banana muffins, resulting in a light and fluffy treat.
+• Baking Powder: Include baking powder for light and fluffy muffins.

-• Spices: Season the batter with a combination of cinnamon and nutmeg.
+• Spices: Flavor the batter with ground cinnamon and ground nutmeg.

 The full recipe with measurements is in the recipe card below.